christensenacademy/christensen-academy/modules/web-design-and-development-intro/textpages/web-standards.md

 #Web Standards

-Web Standards are essentially the specifications for how various Web technologies like HTML, CSS, and JavaScript should work.
+Web Standards specify how various Web technologies like HTML, CSS, and JavaScript should work.
 On the surface, this seems simple enough, but stop for a second to consider some basic questions about the Web:

 * Who controls the Web?
 * Who makes Web browsers?